AElfProject/AElf/README.md

 #### Bug report

 If you think you have found a bug in our system feel free to open a GitHub issue, but first:
-- check with GitHubs search engine that the bug doesn't already exist.
+- check with GitHub's search engine that the bug doesn't already exist.
 - in the request give as much information as possible such as: the OS, the version of AElf, how to reproduce...

 #### Missing feature